Home

 Curriculum(Shekou)

-The curriculum is a play-based one and sets the standards for the education of all children under five years old in England.
-The emphasis is on child led and play-based experiences which are meaningful, encourage independence and give young children the chance to become happy and confident learners.
+The emphasis is on child-led and play-based experiences which are meaningful, encourage independence and give young children the chance to become happy and confident learners.
 It also gives them the opportunity to develop their language skills before entering Year One the following year.

 The EYFS consists of seven areas of learning.
 The Prime Areas being 'Communication and Literacy', 'Physical Development' and 'Personal, Social and Emotional Development' and these are considered fundamental for underpinning all other learning areas.
 The other four Specific Areas are 'Literacy', 'Mathematics', 'Understanding the World' and 'Expressive Arts and Design'.